skx/marionette/README.md

 # marionette

-`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-known configuration-management application puppet.
+`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-known configuration-management application [puppet](https://puppet.com/).

-The intention behind this application is to investigate the minimum functionality required to be useful; writing something like puppet is a huge undertaking, but it might be that only a small number of core primitives are actually required in-practice.
+The motivation behind this application is to investigate the minimum functionality required to be useful.
+Writing something like puppet is a huge undertaking, but it might be that only a small number of core primitives are actually required in-practice to do useful things.

-As things stand we have a small number of built-in modules, to provide the primitives required to turn a blank virtual machine into a host running a few services:
+As things stand we have a small number of built-in modules, providing the primitives required to turn a blank virtual machine into a host running a few services:

 * Cloning git repositories.
 * Creating/modifying files/directories.
+* Fetching Docker images.
-* Removing packages.
+* Installing and removing packages.
+  * Currently only for Debian GNU/Linux systems, and others that use `apt-get` and `dpkg`.
 * Triggering shell actions.

 In the future it is possible that more modules will be added, but this will require users to file bug-reports requesting them, contribute code, or the author realizing something is necessary.

-Although it is expected that additional modules will be integrated into the core application it is possible to extend the application via the use of [external plugins](#adding-modules), so they don't necessarily need to be implemented in Golang, or shipped in the repository.
+Although it is expected that additional modules will be integrated into the core application it is possible to extend the application via the use of [external plugins](#adding-modules), so they don't necessarily need to be implemented in Golang, or included in this repository.